 The Cumberland Trail wanders among the remnants of the Cumberland Mountains that once rose as high as the Rockies.
 The trail represented a barrier to all who dared push through storied gaps westward onto and over the Cumberland Plateau.
 It now provides a linkage north to south, forming natural connections and opportunities for scenic vistas and curious geological formations.
 Several hiking trail segments, totaling more than 185 miles, are now complete and ready to hike.

-The Cumberland Trail is still under construction, but will extend over 330 miles when complete.
+The Cumberland Trail is still under construction but will extend over 330 miles when complete.
 Of the proposed 330+ miles of trail, approximately 185 miles and 40 trailheads are open for public use.
-You can view open trail between Signal Mountain and Cumberland Gap in the interactive map below.
+You can view the open trail between Signal Mountain and Cumberland Gap in the interactive map below.

 Need to Know Before You Go